theJYC/cv_tailor/README.md

 24. administrative skills
 25. computer programming
 ```

-Once the user indicates the profession they want the CV to be tailoured to, our algorithm will run and return a no-frills rewrite of their resume, cherry-picking from their original input only the activities that our algorithm deemed as relevant according to the desired skills the profession asks for.
+Once the user indicates the profession they want the CV to be tailoured to, `cv_tailor` algorithm will generate a rewritten version that cherry-picks what is deemed as strictly relevant for the profession and will omit non-relevant content.

-*Both the list of professions and the desired skills are uploaded to Firebase, and are encoded so that further additions are not only possible but a seamless process.
-This will ensure that `cv_tailor` is scalable for a greater diversity of professions and skillsets, thereby allowing us to potentially meet the needs of an increasing number of people, and make our software relevant to a larger segment of the job market.
+*This `profession : skill` matching is designed on our cloud-hosted database, and allow further additions in order to enhance the scalability.

 ## How we built it